How to use Business dashboards

 Graphs and charts with click-through drill down to other dimensions

-This is how it looks like when Gantt chart is displayed in a modal view.
+This is how it looks like when Gantt chart is displayed in the Quick task editor.

 Trends with automatic comparison to the previous period